SvenHockers/Containerised-Segment-Anything/README.md

 ### License
 Keep in mind that although the SAM is open-sourced on Github.
 The software is under a **Apache License 2.0** which imposes some restrictions and limitations on the use of the software as shown in the figure below.
+Since this project is based on the SAM model we will also adhere to the Apache Lincense 2.0.

 ![Apache License 2.0](readmeFiles/appacheLiciense.png)